zhoudl0605/vuepress-blog/blogs/OWASP/OWASP_Cross-Site_Scripting_XSS.md

 title: OWASP Top Ten - Cross-Site Scripting XSS
 date: 2020-12-15
 tags:
   - OWASP
- - Cross-Site Scripting XSS
 categories:
   - Article
   - OWASP
 ---

 Cross-site scripting is a security vulnerability that often occurs in web applications.
 It allows malicious web users to implant code into pages provided to other users.
 These codes include HTML code and client-side scripts.
 The common knowledge of the hacker community is that xss is a new type of "buffer overflow attack"